robsterlini/robsterlini-frontend/src/journal/2016/parkrun-changed-my-life.md

   "This wonder-woman of a mum and I cruised personal bests at the RPF Half in October 2015"
 %}

-Last year, the two (well three) triathlons I did went [really](/journal/triathlete/) [well](/journal/the-london-triathon/), the Tough Mudders went well, and the [Royal Parks Half Marathon](https://www.instagram.com/p/8tJztOP-yZ/?taken-by=robsterlini) went exceptionally well!
+Last year, the two (well three) triathlons I did went [really](/journal/triathlete/) [well,](/journal/the-london-triathon/) the Tough Mudder events went well, and the [Royal Parks Half Marathon](https://www.instagram.com/p/8tJztOP-yZ/?taken-by=robsterlini) went exceptionally well!

 The RPF half was a fantastic day.
 Hitting a half marathon PB of 1:44; cheering my mum over the line as she smashed her own PB, and rounding off the perfect season of progress.

 ## Run Dem Crew

 Okay so maybe it wasn’t running that changed my life.

 Maybe it was Run Dem Crew that changed my life.

-Running on a Tuesday with likeminded, diverse, and wonderful people was a catalyst to reducing __all__ of my personal bests – culminating in [a 1:34 <abbr title="personal best">PB</abbr> at the North London Half](https://www.instagram.com/p/BDLQv_iv-_m/?taken-by=robsterlini).
+Running on a Tuesday with likeminded, diverse, and wonderful people was a catalyst to reducing __all__ of my personal bests – culminating in [a 1:34 <abbr title="personal best">PB</abbr> at the North London Half.](https://www.instagram.com/p/BDLQv_iv-_m/?taken-by=robsterlini)

-I set a New Year’s run-spiriation with a first footing run on 1 January (cheers Sarah _et al_):
+I set a New Year’s run-spiriation with a first footing run on 1&nbsp;January (cheers Sarah _et al_):

 > Miles and smiles.
 Enjoy every run, and be grateful that you’re able to do this!